Monster trade: Dodgers get Scherzer, Turner from Nationals

 Scherzer had been given permission to speak to the Dodgers to see if he would waive his right to veto any trade, a power he had as a 10-year veteran who has been with his team for at least five years.

-With the Major League Baseball trade deadline at 4 p.m.
-EDT, there had been speculation on Thursday that the Padres would be the winners in the Scherzer sweepstakes.
+There had been speculation on Thursday that the division-rival San Diego Padres would be the winners in the Scherzer sweepstakes.

 Instead, the Dodgers got real busy.
 They made a trade early in the day for longtime Kansas City left-handed starter Danny Duffy, then closed in on Scherzer, the biggest prize in this deadline frenzy.

-A three-time Cy Young Award winner and eight-time All-Star, Scherzer joins a deep and talented pitching staff that includes Clayton Kershaw, Walker Buehler, Julio Urias, David Price and more.
+An eight-time All-Star, Scherzer joins a deep and talented pitching staff that includes Clayton Kershaw, Walker Buehler, Julio Urías, David Price and more.

 The 37-year-old righty is a fierce competitor, often stalking around the mound in-between pitches, firing up himself and his teammates.